mlissner/michaeljaylissner.com/content/amazon-has-mp3s.md

 Firefox.
 Why now?

 Amazon, if you're going to do something great like this, do it whole hog.
 Don't make me install junkware.
-After all, I'm <i>choosing</i> to give you money, right?
+After all, I'm *choosing* to give you money, right?